meilisearch/documentation/reference/features/installation.md

 ## Configuration Options

-Options are added at launch.
-Either through command line options or through environment variables.
+Configuration options are added at launch, either through command line options or through environment variables.

 This is an example using the command line options.